 How they spend their time and money

-Baby Boomers value their time and money and put convenience at a premium.
-Gen-Xers operate as the chief decision makers in their households and are also responsible for the health needs of their aging parents.
+Baby Boomers put convenience at a premium, as they value both their money and time.
+Gen-Xers typically act as the chief decision makers in their households and are also responsible for the health needs of their aging parents.
 As a result, convenience and ease are extremely valuable.
-They shop for health care the same way they shop for retail goods, and they have no time to waste.
+They have no time to waste and shop for health care the same way they shop for retail goods.
 Personalized offerings are attractive to Gen-Xers with this detail in mind.7

-Millennials also expect ease when it comes to making health care decisions, and they appreciate comparison tools to make informed choices.
-When given a choice of health plans, Millennials are most likely to enroll in a high-deductible health plan (HDHP), according to a 2017 survey conducted by Benefitfocus.7
+Millennials also expect ease with their health care decisions; for example, comparison tools to make informed choices are of value.
+When given a choice of health plans, Millennials are most likely to enroll in a high-deductible health plan (HDHP), according to a 2017 survey conducted by Benefitfocus.

 What this means for your business: Offer a range of health plans with flexible spending options that cater to the needs of all generations.